crispy-coding/xwiki-setup/README.md

 docker-compose up -d
 ```

-If you intent to reset the deployment, delete all data (including passwords) and then execute:
+If you intent to reset the deployment, which includes deleting all data (including passwords and certificates), then execute:

 ```sh
 docker-compose down; rm -rf data .env